 You are looking to delight your customers.
 And when you delight one, they will tell other people about you.
 They will rave about you.
 They will advertise for you for free.

-Dere's what I mean by personal one-on-one videos.
+Here’s what I mean by personal, one-on-one videos.
 Someone joined your Facebook group, hop on Facebook messenger and send them a 30-second welcome.
 It’s not hard.
 You can do it anywhere you are.
 You can do it while you’re walking in the grocery store – even better because then they will see you as a real person.

 You can answer a question.
 If you have a Facebook group and somebody asks a question there and it’s a little bit complicated, why don’t you hop on Facebook messenger and send them a reply?
 Or you could create a live video right there in the Facebook group answering their question.
 Take a minute, two minutes, and do that for them.

 I have found one way to scale this one-on-one video idea.
-I have created a Facebook group called the Ask Me Anything Group, and once a week I go live there for an hour.
-You can ask me anything live, you type in a question and I will answer it right there.
+I have created a community called the Ask Me Anything Group, you can ask me anything and I will answer it.
 Any question you have about your business!

 Your assignment for today is to find a way to use one-on-one video in your business every working day.
 So if you work Monday, Wednesday, Friday, use it Monday, Wednesday, Friday.
 If you work Monday through Friday, use it Monday through Friday.
 If you only work Saturdays, use it every Saturday.
 But I want you to send one one-to-one video every working day for the next week.

-All right.
-Short and sweet.
-That's it for today.
-You are incredible.
-Thank you so much again for being here.
-If you haven't yet, make sure you hit subscribe because in the next episode, I am going to be giving you an additional tip, another of my favorite tips for eating super fans, highly loyal customers that advertise for you and purchase from you again and again.
+In the next episode, I am going to be giving you another of my favorite tips for creating super fans, highly loyal customers, that advertise for you and purchase from you again and again.